 - Release Cycles – DevOps offers smaller release cycles with immediate feedback while Agile offers only smaller release cycles without immediate feedback.

 - Feedback Source – Agile relies on feedback from customers while feedback from self (monitoring tools) is involved in DevOps.

 - Scope of Work – For Agile, the scope of work is agility only but for DevOps, it is agility and the need for automation.

-Q: Why do we need DevOps?
+Question: Why do we need DevOps?

-A: Organizations these days are trying to transport small features to customers via a series of release trains instead of releasing big feature sets.
+Answer: Organizations these days are trying to transport small features to customers via a series of release trains instead of releasing big feature sets.
 There are several benefits of doing so, including better software quality and quick customer feedback.